OdyAsh/odyash-dev.to/README.md

 For detailed information on how this works and how to set it up, see the [automatic path synchronization documentation](docs/update-dev-to-git-json-upon-save.md).

+### Mermaid Diagram Processing

+This repository includes tools for handling Mermaid diagrams:
+- Automatically converts Mermaid code blocks to PNG images before pushing to dev.to
+- Restores the Mermaid code blocks locally for continued editing
+- Includes VS Code tasks and Git hooks to automate the process

+For detailed information and to set it up, see the [Mermaid diagram processing documentation](docs/mermaid-processing.md).

 ## How can I find the ID of my blog post on dev.to?